GPT-5.2 ProBatch 2

 • importing an invariant (phase, topology, computing metaphors)

-He also frames himself as a heretic early (“being a heretic got me to Cold Spring Harbor”), which is the same “out-of-phase” strategy in identity form.
+He also frames himself as a heretic early (“being a heretic got me to ”), which is the same “” strategy in identity form.

-So: heresy/émigré/out-of-phase are all manifestations of the same symmetry: stand slightly rotated relative to the dominant coordinate system, and you’ll notice things that are invisible in the prevailing frame.
+So: heresy/émigré/ are all manifestations of the same symmetry: stand slightly rotated relative to the coordinate system, and you’ll notice things that are invisible in the prevailing frame.

 A unifying abstraction: he treats biology as “discrete symbol manipulation implemented by messy physics”

-This is the thread that fuses molecular genetics, development, neuroanatomy, and computing in his mind:
+This is the that fuses molecular genetics, development, neuroanatomy, and computing in his mind:

 • The genome is an unconscious program.